Skip to main content

 • CTACard: card with heading, description, and action slot

-Each was a pure React + Tailwind component that had been in kit only by convention.
+Each one was a pure React + Tailwind component that had been sitting in kit purely out of habit.
 Moving them to shared-ui made them available to any app in the monorepo.

 Kept in kit (Next.js dependent)